Toongabbie: Commercial area

 Toongabbie's shopping precinct is located in Aurelia Street to the south of the railway line next to the station.
 The shopping precinct for many years included a small independent suburban cinema, the "Rocket Theatre", located opposite the railway line, next to the overhead road bridge.
 It operated from the late 1950s until the early 1970s, when it was demolished and replaced by a row of shops.
 A small park by the name of Portico Plaza, directly opposite the train station and next to Toongabbie Hotel.
 A small shopping centre and supermarket, the Piccadilly Centre, was built in the 1960s in the area bounded by the Toongabbie Hotel and the Catholic Church.
 This operated until 2004 when the Piccadilly shopping centre and surrounding properties were purchased by a developer to eventually build Portico Plaza, a shopping centre with a Woolworths supermarket and over 40 specialty shops.
 During the 2010s, many stores and takeaways catering to South Asian residents began opening in Toongabbie.

 Transport

 Toongabbie railway station is on the T1 Western Line of the Sydney Trains network.
 The original unstaffed station opened on 26 April 1880 and was upgraded over the years with additional platforms and loading facilities.
 In the late 1880s the first rail official was appointed to manage the station, a Miss Amy Arnold.
 The current station was opened in 1946 and the line was electrified in 1955.
 The overhead road bridge was opened in 1947 (before that there was a level crossing where the western end of the station platforms are now).
 The train station was upgraded in the late 2010s to include elevators.

-To the west, the next station on the line is Seven Hills and to the east Pendle Hill.

 Toongabbie is also served by private buses with connections to Blacktown via Blacktown Road, Seven Hills via the Prospect Highway, and both Parramatta and Westmead via the Great Western Highway.
 Toongabbie is also served by the North-West T-way.